 Depending on the terms of your contract, you may be entitled to all, a share, or no share at all of any capital gain when you sell your home.
 Similarly, you may be responsible for all or a share of any capital loss if the property sells for less than you paid for it.

-Contracts can vary greatly on this point so check carefully how much capital gain you will receive, or loss you may be responsible
+Contracts can vary greatly on this point so check carefully how much capital gain you will receive, or loss you may be responsible for, when you come to sell.

 The amount you receive (or loss you absorb) can affect your exit payment calculation.